pulumi/registry/themes/default/content/registry/packages/gcp/installation-configuration.md

 ---
-title: Google Cloud (GCP) Classic Setup
+title: Google Cloud (GCP) Classic Installation & Configuration
 meta_desc: How to set up credentials to use the Pulumi GCP Provider and choose configuration options to tailor the provider to suit your use case.
 layout: installation
 ---